CNAG-Biomedical-Informatics/convert-pheno/README.md

           -debug                         Print debugging (from 1 to 5, being 5 max) -verbose                       Verbosity on
           -nc|-no-color                  Don't print colors to STDOUT
-          -rcd|redcap-dictionary         Dictionary file (csv) exported from RedCap
+          -rcd|redcap-dictionary         Dictionary file (CSV) exported from RedCap
     #     -to-array                      Write all data to a JSON array (instead of objects)

 # DESCRIPTION

-convert-pheno  is a commandline frontend to the module Convert::Pheno.
+convert-pheno  is a command-line frontend to the module Convert::Pheno.

 # CITATION